vyppN/chameleon-react/README.md

 # What is it made for?

-Get dominant colors from image for your react application
+Get dominant colors from image for your react application<br/>
 <b>React Native and Expo compatible</b>